Carola is a freelance writer who enjoys writing about health topics and current social issues.

 “Have you tried… (whatever herbal remedy they are promoting)?

-There will be people who will tell patients to cheer up and deluge them with “things will be OK” platitudes.
+Some people will tell patients to cheer up and deluge them with “things will be OK” platitudes.
 They are uncomfortable and feel obliged to say something – anything, no matter how awkward or inappropriate.

-Some countries such as the U.S. have laws in place to protect people with serious illnesses from discrimination or illegal firing in the workplace, but in the real world, people have been fired for their diagnosis on trumped-up charges.
+Some countries such as the U.S. have laws in place to protect people with serious illnesses from discrimination or illegal firing in the workplace.
+In the real world, however, people have been fired for their diagnosis on trumped-up charges.
 Sharing health data online may also make us vulnerable to hacks.

 Questions to Ask Before Posting Online